iipajcii/iipajcii/README.md

 Skills in this section are the skills I use most often and on a project I use a combination of them
 - 🌐 **Web Development (4.9/5)** - Currently, Web Development is my most cultivated skill.
 From basic HTML, CSS, Javascript and PHP to Laravel, Node.js, Vue.js, Bulma and Bootstrap

-- 🌐 **Laravel (4/5)** - Laravel is the PHP Framework I currently use most often when making websites.
+- 🗄 **Laravel (4/5)** - Laravel is the PHP Framework I currently use most often when making websites.

-- 🌐 **Vue.js (4/5)** - Since 2020 every component in my web projects use Vue.js as well as it's supporting frameworks such as Vuex
+- 📃 **Vue.js (4/5)** - Since 2020 every component in my web projects use Vue.js as well as it's supporting frameworks such as Vuex

 - 🎨 **CSS Frameworks (4.5.5)** - My CSS Framework of choice is _Bulma.io_.
 I know how to use other frameworks without trouble such as *Bootstrap*.

 - 🔐 **Linux Administration (3.5/5)** - Since 2019 I've worked on a Linux Machine (Linux Mint) and I am more productive on my projects than with a Wndows machine.
 I've had to learn the basics of system administration and know intermediate system admistration such as firewall management (using ufw), user management, and service management.

-- 🗄 **PHP (5/5)** - PHP Is the language I staarted doing Back-end Development (2017) with and I still use it for most of my projects through the *Laravel* Framework.
+- 🗄 **PHP (5/5)** - PHP Is the language I started doing Back-end Development (2017) with and I still use it for most of my projects through the *Laravel* Framework.

 - 📜 **Javascript (4.5/5)** - Javascript took some getting used to, but I did it.
 I mainly use it for browser applications but I know how to use it with other technologies such as *Node.js*